Zondax/icp-client-cpp/README.md

 #### lib-agent-c
 Librabry emulation folder.
 Where we use the wrapper exposed functions to create C friendly fucntions to be used.
-The following comand will update the bindings.h, compile lib files and ran the test.c code
+The following comand will update the bindings.h, compile lib files and run the hello_world.c code

     sh test_lib.sh